TypeRocket/docs/v5/validator.md

 ### Inline Form Field Errors

 You can also get the errors used for inline form fields.
 This will return an array of stings with the error messages.
+These errors are shortened and do not include the field name.

 ```php
 $errorsForFields = $validator->getErrorFields();
 ```

 Once getting the inline field errors, to display them, send them back to the form by redirecting the response.
+If you want the errors to include the field labels use `$validator->getErrors()` instead of `$validator->getErrorFields()`.

 ```php
 tr_redirect()->withErrors( ['fields' => $errorsForFields] )->back()->now();